 What is (en)Visionography?
 If you’re not familiar with this blog and with my concept of (en)Visionography you can find more details on the (en)Visionography page on my website, in my extensive collection of Black and White Fine Art Tutorials, in my video tutorial Long Exposure – Creating (en)Visionography and my book From Basics to Fine Art – Black and White Photography with co-author Joel Tjintjelaar.
 You can also join the (en)Visionography community on Facebook to share your black and white fine art images with 15 000 people.

 If there is something else you want to know about the Fujifilm GFX 50S that I haven’t elaborated upon in this review, please feel free to add your questions in the comments and I’ll get back to you and update the review addressing the questions you have.
+I will get back with whatever interesting findings about the GFX in the future.
+If you want to receive the news you can subscribe and get them in your inbox.

 If you found what you need here, feel free to re-share this article with your friends and fellow photographers, so the knowledge reaches everyone.